Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 2

 Which is TRUE about typical, resting neurons?

-A. The plasma membrane is completely impermeable to sodium ions.
+A. The permeability of the plasma membrane to potassium ions is much greater than its permeability to sodium ions.

 C. The concentration of sodium ion is greater inside the cell than outside.